-Principle 4: Directors duties, Senior executive remuneration and performance (Contd)
+Principle 4: Directors' duties, Senior executive remuneration and performance (Contd)

-4.3 Interest register, conflicts of interest and related party transactions
+4.3 Interest register, conflicts of interest and related party transactions (Contd)

-All conflicts of interests and related party transactions are addressed by the Board in accordance with the internal policies of the Company and the Mauritian Companies Act 2001.
+All conflicts of interests and related party transactions are addressed by the Board in accordance with the internal policies of the Company and the Mauritius Companies Act 2001.

-4.3.1 Interest of Directors in the shares of the Company and in the issued redeemable participating shares of the Cells.
+4.3.1 Interest of Directors in the shares of the Company and in the issued redeemable participating shares of the sub-funds.